What will working life be like?

 Apprentices will balance their time between receiving structured training, usually through attending college or university, and working full-time at their law firm.
 Although everything that apprentices do will be supervised by mentors and tutors (especially in the early stages of an apprenticeship), their work will be real work that will support the work of more senior lawyers.

 Working with others

 Larger law firms tend to hire school leavers in batches and you may find yourself part of a team of five to ten apprentices.
+At some firms, solicitor apprentices can also find themselves in teams with graduate trainees.
 Training sessions may be held together, but it is possible that you’ll be split up as you’re rotated around different departments.
 Smaller law firms may only take on one or two school leavers at a time.
 You will be providing support to solicitors and will work closely with them, senior paralegals and supervisors.